mwpenny/portal64-still-alive/documentation/levels/level_objects/button.md

 level is properly solved (i.e., the button is pressed by a cube and not the player's body).

-Although intended for cubes, the secondary signal will be emitted when any grabbable object over the button's threshold of `1.9` is placed on it.
+The secondary signal will be emitted when any grabbable object with a mass over the button's threshold of `1.9` is placed on it.
 Currently cubes and turrets are the only objects that satisfy this criterion.